New York Gov. Signs Smoking Ban in State-Owned Beaches, Parks

 Hochul took over as governor last summer after Cuomo resigned amid allegations of sexual misconduct, and she has taken a proactive role in shaping the state’s nascent legal cannabis industry ever since.

-Last month, Hochul announced $5 million grant in support of cannabis industry job training at New York community colleges.
+Last month, Hochul announced a $5 million grant in support of cannabis industry job training at New York community colleges.

 “New York’s new cannabis industry is creating exciting opportunities, and we will ensure that New Yorkers who want careers in this growing sector have the quality training they need to be successful,” Hochul said in the announcement of the funding.
 “Diversity and inclusion are what makes New York’s workforce a competitive, powerful asset, and we will continue to take concrete steps to help ensure everyone has the opportunity to participate in the cannabis industry.”